vghnshtest/movie-list/README.md

 Infinite Scrolling from Year 2012: Implementd infinite scrolling for movies, loading dynamically as users scroll down, starting from the year 2012.
 Could not complete infinite scrolling when when user wants to see previous year movies

+Typescript usage:
+I have tried to use TypeScript to a certain extent, since I am familiar with it.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).